MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 Power Automate Per-flow plan|Capacity (legacy)|- Cloud flow|This license has been replaced by the Power Automate Process license.
 It is no longer available for purchase from pricing page but customers can still purchase it via deal desk.

 > [!IMPORTANT]
-> Capacity licenses can't replace all user licenses as some important capabilities are only available to licensed users :
+> Capacity licenses can't replace all user licenses within an environment as some essential capabilities are only available to licensed users :
 > - Allocation of a Process license on a machine (to enable unattended mode) still requires the machine to have been registered by a Power Automate Premium user.
-> - Multiple pages in the Power Automate are displayed only to Power Automate Premium users (workqueue page, machine list, desktop flow list, etc.).
+> - Multiple monitoring pages in the Power Automate portal are displayed only to Power Automate Premium users (workqueue page, machine list page, desktop flow list page, etc.).

 ## Compare standalone Power Automate licenses